Need an audiologist but can't travel? Telehealth may be an option

 Wondering if your hearing aids can be programmed this way?
 Younker recommends that patients contact their provider to inquire if they have the type of hearing aids that can work with a remote programming app.

 "If yes, the provider or clinic staff member can walk the patient through the steps of downloading the app on the patient’s cell phone," she said.

 If not, touching base with a hearing care provider via another audio-visual method—such as FaceTime or Zoom—can still be useful, although not all problems can be solved this way.

 Even in cities and suburbs, telehealth audiology could be attractive, particularly for older adults with hearing loss who are homebound or in a nursing home.
 On average, a new hearing aid user needs to see an audiologist about three times.
 For patients with dementia, the adjustment may be slower—but caregivers may not have the time to bring patients in for multiple fine-tuning visits.

-The U.S. Department of Veterans Affairs, which has embraced remote technologies for rural health care, is a major hearing aids supplier.
+The U.S. Veterans Health Administration, which has embraced remote technologies for rural health care, is a major hearing aids supplier, as hearing loss and tinnitus disproportionately affect veterans.
 More than a third of the veterans it serves live in rural areas and the agency now routinely has eye, skin and radiology specialists reviewing images sent to them electronically.
 In a pilot program, about 400 veterans have had their hearing tested by audiologists at other locations.
 Eleven facilities have requested hardware setups to expand their own services, Chad Gladden, an audiology telehealth coordinator for the agency, noted in a July 2019 blog post Audiology telehealth: Helping rural Veterans access hearing evaluations.